 - SPO 1: "Reducing possible damage, alterations and consequent current and future losses on individuals and their livelihoods as a result of climate change hazards".
 Regarding aquaculture, the aim is to strengthen the opportunities offered by climate change by improving the capacity of individuals engaged in aquaculture to implement good intensive aquaculture practices that consider climate change risks and opportunities and include the health, safety, and quality of aquaculture products as key factors for food security.
 Furthermore, implementing good aquaculture practices will strengthen risk management in evaluating aquaculture areas in the context of climate change.
-It will also support an aquaculture insurance system for extreme climate events and technologies to increase the productivity of aquaculture activities in a climate change scenario. - SPO 3: "Reducing possible damage, alterations and consequent current and future losses on individuals and their livelihoods as a result of climate change hazards".
+It will also support an aquaculture activities in a climate change scenario. - SPO 3: "Reducing possible damage, alterations and consequent current and future losses on individuals and their livelihoods as a result of climate change hazards".
 It is essential to reduce the exposure of those involved in aquaculture to potential extreme weather events that could harm safety and productivity. - g.
 Additionally, the project will contribute to the following measures defined in the NAP: - Strengthening aquaculture management in the context of climate change (PAC13). - Capacity building in good aquaculture health and safety practices (PAC14). - Capacity building in good environmental practices to address climate change hazards (PAC 15). - Management of current and future climate change risks in the evaluation of aquaculture areas (PAC16). - Capacity building in designing and implementing contingency plans to prevent and respond to extreme weather events associated with climate change in aquaculture (PAC17). - Supporting knowledge transfer and application across the aquaculture production chain in the context of climate change hazards (PAC18). - h.
 Supreme Decree No. 002-2017 from the Ministry of Production PRODUCE, approves PRODUCE'S new Organization and Functions Regulations.
 It became effective on February 2, 2017, and includes the creation of DGAAMPA, which comprises the directorates of Climate Change and Fisheries and Aquaculture Biodiversity (DCCBPA) and Environmental Management (DIGAM).
 DCCBPA functions include formulating, proposing, and promoting the implementation of programs, projects, and actions to support climate change adaptation and reduce greenhouse gas emissions from fishing and aquaculture activities.
-It also includes new provisions for monitoring, evaluating, and governing NDCs. - Innovation system implemented by the Ministry of Production and the National Program for Innovation in Fisheries and Aquaculture, comprising the PNIPA45 and the National Aquaculture Development Plan (2010-2021) 46.
-PNIPA-financed projects are undoubtedly a point of reference for technological solutions pilot tests.
+It also includes new provisions for monitoring, evaluating, and governing NDCs. - Innovation system implemented by the Ministry of Production and the National Program for Innovation in Fisheries and Aquaculture, comprising the PNIPA45PNIPA92 and the National Aquaculture Development Plan (2010-2021) 4693.
+PNIPA-financed projects are undoubtedly a point of reference for technological solutions pilot tests. - j.
+National Environmental Education Policy (PNEA)4794.
+This policy focuses on promoting environmental education based on the notion that nature is inseparable from humans, their societies and cultures.
+The project highlights adequate environmental and social management as complementary and indispensable for the implementation of all proposed solutions. - k.
+National Gender Equality Plan 2012 201748201795.
+This instrument aims to mainstream the gender approach in public policies of the Peruvian state's three levels of government, guaranteeing equality and the effective protection of human rights for women and men, non-discrimination and the full development of individual and collective potential and capacities. - I. Law N° 30309493030996.
+Law No. 30309 aims to promote Scientific Research, Technological Development and Technological Innovation through tax benefits applicable to spending on scientific research, technological development and innovation projects.